ariok/BWWalkthrough/README.md

 ## Installation
 ### With CocoaPods

+- Note: Installation through CocoaPods doesn't install the latest version of BWWalkthrough.
+Please use Carthage or the Manual installation instead.
+Follow #77 for more information.

 BWWalkthrough is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: